Regional Victorian Trials Alliance:

 Prior to the RTN, there were vast populations of regional Victorians not served by centres able to conduct research.

-The Expand initiative will allow Victorians in the Mallee, Wimmera Southern Mallee and Gippsland regions to access cancer research without travelling from their area health services.
+The Expand initiative will allow Victorians in the Mallee, Wimmera Southern Mallee and Gippsland regions to access cancer research without travelling too far from home.

 Increase the number of pallative and supportive care trials in regional areas and increase trials in regional sites.